Africana Studies Department Hosts Emerging Scholars Conference

 The conference began last Friday, February 10, with a speech from Professor David Canton, the Director of Africana Studies at Connecticut College, and then proceeded on Saturday with three panels of three emerging scholars each: “AFS and Citizenship: Interrogating Borders, Space, and Identity,” “AFS and Activism: Examining Global Movements for Social Justice,” and “AFS and the Arts: Considering Images, Narratives, and Cultural Expressions.”

-Planned by the three junior faculty members in the Africana Studies Department, Hakim Williams, McKinley Melton, and Chipo Dendere, the event was co-sponsored by a variety of organizations and departments including the Central Pennsylvania Consortium, Consortium for Faculty Diversity at Liberal Arts Colleges, Gettysburg’s Office of Multicultural Engagement, and the Departments of Political Science, Art, LACLS, Interdisciplinary Studies, and the Sunderman Conservatory.
+Planned by the three junior faculty members in the Africana Studies Department, Hakim Williams, McKinley Melton, and Chipo Dendere, the event was co-sponsored by a variety of organizations and departments including the Central Pennsylvania Consortium, Consortium for Faculty Diversity at Liberal Arts Colleges, Gettysburg’s Office of Multicultural Engagement, and the Departments of Political Science, Art, LACLS, Interdisciplinary Studies, Sociology, Education and the Sunderman Conservatory.

 This was the third iteration of the conference; Williams, an assistant professor of Africana Studies, has been involved in planning them all.